Mayank8085/ExpenseTracker/README.md

 # Expense Tracker

 Expense Tracker is a web application designed to help users manage their finances by tracking income and expenses.
-Built with the MERN stack (MongoDB, Express.js, React.js, Node.js), it offers a user-friendly interface for efficient financial management.
+Built with the MERN stack (MongoDB, Express.js, ReactNative, Node.js), it offers a user-friendly interface for efficient financial management.

 ## Features